 In fact, it is so common for running to lead to gastrointestinal distress and ulcerative colitis & Crohn’s like symptoms, that this is often called Runner’s Colitis or Runner’s Trots..

-The medical name, however, is ischemic colitis, which happens when there is a restriction in the blood supply to part of the body.
-In the case of Runner’s Colitis, we are talking about the colon.
+The medical name, however, is ischemic colitis, which happens when there is a restriction in the blood supply to your digestive organs.

 “All that bouncing up and down can actually jostle your organs and push food through your digestive tract faster, explains Peyton Berookim, M.D., F.A.C.G., director of the Gastroenterology Institute of Southern California.
 At the same time, some of the blood that normally flows to your intestines is being diverted away toward your leg muscles.
 All of these factors can mess with your digestion and leave you feeling queasy or like you need to find a bathroom right away.